 Safety culture is fundamentally a local problem, in that wide variations in the perception of safety culture can exist within a single organization.
 The perception of safety culture might be high in one unit within a hospital and low in another unit, or high among management and low among frontline workers.
 Research also shows that individual provider burnout negatively affects safety culture perception.
 These variations likely contribute to the mixed record of interventions intended to improve safety climate and reduce errors.
 Therefore, organizational leadership must be deeply involved with and attentive to the issues frontline workers face, and they must understand the established norms and "hidden culture" that often guide behavior.
 Many determinants of safety culture are dependent on interprofessional relationships and other local circumstances, and thus changing safety culture occurs at a microsystem level.
 As a result, safety culture improvement often needs to emphasize incremental changes to providers' everyday behaviors.

 The National Quality Forum's Safe Practices for Healthcare and the Leapfrog Group both mandate safety culture assessment.
-The Agency for Healthcare Research and Quality also recommends yearly measurement of safety culture as one of its "10 patient safety tips for hospitals."
-Baseline data on safety culture in a variety of hospital settings, derived from the Hospital Survey on Patient Safety Culture, are available from AHRQ.
+The Agency for Healthcare Research and Quality also recommends yearly measurement of safety culture as one of its "10 Patient Safety Tips for Hospitals."
+Baseline data on safety culture in a variety of clinical settings, derived from the Survey on Patient Safety Culture, are available from AHRQ.